marijnh/Eloquent-JavaScript/16_game.md

 encapsulate something that isn't a suitable boundary is a sure way to waste a lot of energy.
-When you are making this mistake, you'll usually notice that your interfaces are getting awkwardly large and detailed and that they need to be modified often, as the program evolves.
+When you are making this mistake, you'll usually notice that your interfaces are getting awkwardly large and detailed and that they need to be changed often, as the program evolves.

 {{index graphics, encapsulation, graphics}}

 There is one thing that we _will_ encapsulate, and that is the ((drawing)) subsystem.
-The reason for this is that we will ((display)) the same game in a different way in the [next chapter](canvas#canvasdisplay).
-By putting the drawing behind an interface, we can simply load the same game program there and plug in a new display ((module)).
+The reason for this is that we'll ((display)) the same game in a different way in the [next chapter](canvas#canvasdisplay).
+By putting the drawing behind an interface, we can load the same game program there and plug in a new display ((module)).

 {{id domdisplay}}